WEBINAR How Mitchells and Butlers Improves Speed to Market with Bynder and Wrike Tuesday June 6th, 2023

 Instead, digital brand guidelines are easy to update on the fly, can embed visual brand elements, and shareable via a simple hyperlink.

-To learn more about the functionality and benefits of digital brand guidelines, check out our guide: Brand Guidelines for Dummies.
+To learn more about the functionality and benefits of digital brand guidelines, check out our guide: Brand Guidelines reinvented.

 What is the purpose of brand guidelines?